 Executive Rehab Services: What is Treated?

-These facilities treat addiction to alcohol, cocaine, heroin, marijuana, prescription drugs, food, gambling, sex, or porn among others.
-These dependencies are treated via inpatient detox or outpatient detox and rehab.
+These facilities provide programs to treat addiction to alcohol, cocaine, heroin, marijuana, prescription drugs, food, gambling, sex, or porn among others.
+These dependencies are treated via inpatient detox or outpatient detox and rehab centers.
 Executive rehab centers can offer partial hospitalization, medical detox and other medical treatment modalities, peer support groups, therapy, treatment for maintenance medication, and post-treatment support.
 Not all centers or programs provide all these therapies and services, however.
 For example, a study of more than 14,000 addiction treatment facilities nationwide showed that only around 1,200 had an opioid treatment program in place.
 This is why it is recommended to ask about the types of treatment offered at any given facility before making a final decision.

 Types of Executive Drug Rehab Centers

 Most experts recommend inpatient programs because residential treatment tends to provide the highest level of support for the patient, both over the course of treatment and during recovery.
 An executive rehab program can provide residential treatment while supporting the executive’s life outside the rehab center.
 These programs provide 24-hour care and focus on ensuring a peaceful inpatient environment that also allows the business CEO to keep working for their company without having to focus only on treatment.
 Inpatient centers cater to the high-end lifestyles of corporate officials, enabling them to interact with counterparts with similar conditions.
 An executive rehab program allows CEOs of different companies to spend time together, interact and form bonds while keeping them drug and alcohol-free.
 In inpatient care, nobody has to go through any part of rehabilitation without the care and support of peers and a medical team.

 Outpatient Rehab Programs